LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/adding-instructions-to-your-lab.md

 ![Check out Lab Profile](images/check-out-lab-profile.png)

->[KKNOWLEDGE] You must the check out the lab instructions before you can edit them.
+>[KNOWLEDGE] You must the check out the lab instructions before you can edit them.
 Checking out the IDL v2 lab instructions ensures that only one person at a time can make changes to the content.

 Once you have checked out the lab instructions for editing, you are now ready to edit your lab instructions in the idl-md editor.